Data reduction for directed feedback vertex set on graphs without long induced cycles

-\begin{lemma} Given a graph $G$, $X\subseteq V(G)$ and $u\in V(G)$, we can test in time $\Oof_{d,\epsilon}(n^{\Oof(1)})$ whether every induced cycle (on at most $d$ vertices) using a vertex of $N^d_G[u]$ also uses a vertex of $X$.
-Furthermore, we can decide in the same time bound if two vertices $u,v$ have the same $X$-path-projection profile. \end{lemma} \begin{proof} We apply the efficient first-order model checking algorithm of \cite{grohe2017deciding}.
-To do so, we first mark the set $X$ using a unary predicate to make it accessible to first-order logic.
-Both properties are easily expressible by a first-order formula whose length depends only on $d$. \end{proof}
+The formula quantifies the at most $d+1$ vertices on a path of length at most $d$.
+It ensures that the first vertex is $x$ and the last vertex is $y$.
+It then states that between consecutive vertices there must be an edge, or the vertices are equal (accounting for the possibility that the path is shorter).

+Similarly, we can speak about the induced cycles of length at most $d$.
+We additionally state that if a vertex of the cycle is at distance at most $d$ to the vertex $u$, then it shall include a vertex of $X$.

+The formula quantifies the vertices of the cycle, where it allows all vertices to be equal, except for $x_1$ and $x_d$.
+By this, we enforce that the cycle has length at least $2$ (unlike for the distance formula, where we allow paths of length $0$).
+We then state that the cycle must be induced by stating that there are no edges from a vertex to another vertex of the cycle that is at least two steps away from the first vertex and that there are no back-edges on the cycle.
+Finally, we state that if some vertex of the cycle is at distance at most $d$ to $u$, then some vertex must also be in $X$.

+The second property can be stated similarly.
+We explicitly quantify the vertices of an (almost) induced path containing $u$ and an (almost) induced path containing $v$ such that~$u$ and $v$ are at the same position in the path and that all vertices in position~$j$ of the two paths have the same projections on $X$.
+To state the latter property for two vertices~$x$ and $y$ consider the formula $\forall z \big(X(z)\rightarrow (E(x,z)\leftrightarrow E(y,z)\wedge E(z,x)\leftrightarrow E(z,y))\big)$. \end{proof}

 Nowhere dense classes of graphs are \emph{uniformly quasi-wide}~\cite{NesetrilM11a}.
-A class of graphs is uniformly quasi-wide if for every $q$ there exists a constant $s$ and a function $N(m)$ such that the following holds.
-If $G\in \Cc$ and $A\subseteq V(G)$ has size at least $N(m)$, then there exists a set $Y\subseteq V(G)$ of size at most $s$ and a set $B\subseteq A\setminus Y$ of size at least $m$ such that all distinct vertices of $B$ have disjoint $q$-neighborhoods in $G-Y$.
+A class of graphs is uniformly quasi-wide if for every $q$ there exists a constant $s$ and a function $N:\N\rightarrow \N$ such that the following holds.
+For every $m\in \N$, if $G\in \Cc$ and $A\subseteq V(G)$ has size at least $N(m)$, then there exists a set $Y\subseteq V(G)$ of size at most $s$ and a set $B\subseteq A\setminus Y$ of size at least $m$ such that all distinct vertices of $B$ have disjoint $q$-neighborhoods in~$G-Y$.
 The best bounds for the function $N$ are given in \cite{KreutzerRS19, PilipczukST18a}.
-It is important that the function is polynomial, that is, $N(m)=m^t$ for some constant $t$.
+It is important that the function is polynomial, that is, $N(m)=m^t$ for some constant $t$ and that given $G$ and $A\subseteq V(G)$, the sets $S$ and $B$ can be efficiently computed.
+That is, they can be computed in time $u_\Cc(q)\cdot n^{\Oof(1)}$ for some function $u_\Cc$.